F1TR4t/cs325-game-prototypes/README.md

 # GMU CS325 Introduction to Game Design

+# Purpose of Repository

+This repository was forked by Mustafa Fitrat, a 2018-2021 student in George Mason University for CS 325.
+This is an archived repository as this course has been completed.
+It remains public in case the professor of the course uses it as an examples, and for assisting students in understanding how to use Phaser.

+# Basic Information on Repository

 This repository contains all of your games as well as a few simple "hello, world!" templates for a game made with Phaser.
 This repository should be marked as GitHub Pages.
 This lets you run your games directly from github!